Frequently asked questions about the winter call

 Academy Project Funding

-Can I apply for Academy Project Funding if I already have ongoing RCF funding?
+Can I apply for Academy Project Funding in the 2026 winter call if I already have ongoing RCF funding?

-If you are a director, vice director or research team leader of a Finnish Centre of Excellence, you may apply for Academy Project Funding only for the CoE’s fourth year of operation.
+• If you are a director, deputy director or research team leader of an ongoing RCF-funded Centre of Excellence (the last funding period of the CoE programme ends 1 Jan 2027 or later), you cannot apply for Academy Project Funding.

 Do I need to have the title of docent to apply for Academy Project Funding?